akosgarai/go_opengl_playground/pkg/primitives/rectangle/README.md

 ## MeshInput

-MeshInput method returns the verticies, indicies - inputs for the New Mesh function.
+MeshInput method returns the vertices, indices, bounding object (AABB) - inputs for the New Mesh function.

 ## ColoredMeshInput

-ColoredMeshInput method returns the verticies, indicies - inputs for the New Mesh function.
+ColoredMeshInput method returns the vertices, indices, bounding object (AABB) - inputs for the New Mesh function.

 ## TexturedColoredMeshInput

-This method returns the verticies, indicies - inputs for the NewTexturedColoredMesh function.
+This method returns the vertices, indices, bounding object (AABB) - inputs for the NewTexturedColoredMesh function.